nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect 2: `find` by contains vs containsWord:**

 - Alternative 1 (current choice): `find` by contains
-  - Pros: User can find people that have attributes containing the keywords specified by the user, i.e. `find c/bus` finds people that enrolled in Business Analytics, `find n/d` finds people that have 'd' in their name, makes it less restrictive when searching.
+  - Pros: User can find people that have attributes containing the keywords specified by the user, i.e. `find c/com` finds people that enrolled in courses containing 'com', `find n/d` finds people that have 'd' in their name, makes it less restrictive when searching.
   - Cons: Harder for user to find people that match the exact keyword i.e. `find n/sam` will also match people named Samantha, Sammy, Samuel, etc., will have more search results making it harder for the user if he/she just wants to find people named Sam.
 - Alternative 2: `find` by containsWord (not a built-in method but can be created)
   - Pros: Resolves the cons in Alternative 1.
   - Cons:
     Harder for people to show up in the `FilteredList`, might lead to the user missing out on information that might be useful, i.e. find m/cs1101 will only find people that are taking/have taken CS1101 but it will not show people taking/have taken other variants of CS1101 such as CS1101S and CS1101R.
-In such cases, the user might want to find these people but are unaware that these variants even exist, and even if he/she know, he/she would have to query multiple commands like `find m/CS1101S` and `find m/CS1101SR`, which makes it more time-consuming.
+In such cases, the user might want to find these people but are unaware that these variants even exist, and even if he/she know, he/she would have to query multiple commands like `find m/CS1101S` and `find m/CS1101R`, which makes it more time-consuming.
 - Decision: We chose Alternative 1 as it is more conventional; our normal Ctrl-F or Cmd-F searches by contains instead of containsWord.
 This option enables the user to search faster, have more search results and can inform users about information that could be useful to them.

+**Aspect 3: single use vs consecutive uses of `find`:**

+- Alternative 1 (current choice): `find` can be used consecutively with `list` to clear filters
+  - Pros: User can narrow down their search results by calling the `find` command consecutively, i.e. `find y/1` followed by `find s/python` finds people that are both year 1 and have python skills.
+This is useful especially if the user wants to apply additional filters to the search results.
+  - Cons: Harder for user to execute separate `find` commands, i.e. if a user wants to find people that are y/1 or have python skills he/she would have to call `find y/1` followed by `list`, and then `find s/python`, needing to call `list` every time to clear applied filters.
+User might forget to do so, leading to search results being smaller than expected.
+- Alternative 2: `find` can only be used maximum once effectively
+  - Pros: Clears applied filters automatically before finding every time `find` is called.
+No need for user to call `list` between each `find` command.
+  - Cons:
+    User must retype `find` command with the applied filters if he/she wants to find by an additional filter, i.e. if user entered `find y/1` and realised that he/she wants to find people that are year 1 and have python skills, he/she would have to call `find y/1 s/python` instead of just `find s/python` as proposed in Alternative 1.
+The more the applied filters, the more time-consuming it is for the user to retype them when adding a filter.
+- Decision: We chose Alternative 1 as it is commonly used.
+Websites like Shopee and GitHub remember existing filters and allow users to add more filters if they want to.
+They also have a reset/clear filters feature/button to clear filters.
+To inform users of what filters they have applied, we display them in the `ResultDisplay` UI, with the latest filter at the top denoted after `>`.

 [Scroll back to top](#table-of-contents)